Building AI policies into your syllabus

 A few ground rules:

 • Do your work honestly.
 Turning in work you have cut and pasted from generative AI is academic misconduct.
 It’s no different from cutting and pasting from a website.
-It is also academic misconduct if you use AI tools when you are asked not to.
 The goal is to use generative AI to help you improve your skills, not to avoid doing assignments.
 Read the university’s policy on academic misconduct and the KU Code of Ethical Conduct and follow those in all your work.

 • If you aren’t sure at any time, ask.
 That’s an important skill all journalists must learn.